dilawar/ncbs/handbook/student_handbook.markdown

 misuse of equipment is identical to vandalism, and will be treated as such.

+## Rad Lab
-**Rad Lab:** The Radioactive Laboratory facility, referred to as the ‘Rad Lab’, has been classified as a TYPE 1 radioactive laboratory.
+ The Radioactive Laboratory facility, referred to as the ‘Rad Lab’, has been classified as a TYPE 1 radioactive laboratory.
 The radioactive nuclei that the Rad Lab is equipped to handle are H-3, P-32, C-14, Fe-55, and Ca-45.
 To become a Rad Lab user you must submit an